-Data Terminal Ready (DTR), Pin 33: When low, this informs the MODEM or data set that the UART is ready to establish a communications link.
+Data Terminal Ready (DTR), Pln 33: When low, this informs the MODEM or data set that the UART is ready to establish a communications link.
 The DTR output signal can be set to an active low by programming bit 0 (DTR) of the MODEM Control Register to a high level.
 A Master Reset operation sets this signal to its inactive (high) state.
+Loop mode operation holds this signal in its inactive state.

 Request to Send (RTS), Pin 32: When low, this informs the MODEM or data set that the UART is ready to exchange data.
 The RTS output signal can be set to an active low by programming bit 1 (RTS) of the MODEM Control Register.
 A Master Reset operation sets this signal to its inactive (high) state.
+Loop mode operation holds this signal in its inactive state.

-Output 1 (OUT 1), Pin 34: This user-designated output can be set to an active low by programming bit 2 (OUT 1) of the MODEM Control Register to a high level.
+Output 1 (OUT 1), PIn 34: This user-designated output can be set to an active low by programming bit 2 (OUT 1) of the MODEM Control Register to a high level.
 A Master Reset operation sets this signal to its inactive (high) state.
+Loop mode operation holds this signal in its inactive state.
 In the XMOS parts this will achieve TTL levels.

-Output 2 (OUT 2), Pin 31: This user-designated output can be set to an active low by programming bit 3 (OUT 2) of the MODEM Control Register to a high level.
+Output 2 (OUT 2), Pin 31: This user-designated output can be set to an active low, by programming bit 3 (OUT 2) of the MODEM Control Register to a high level.
 A Master Reset operation sets this signal to its inactive (high) state.
+Loop mode operation holds this signal in its inactive state.
 In the XMOS parts this will achieve TTL levels.